 Terlingua is decent for getting into the park quickly since it’s just 3 miles from the western park entrance.
 It’s just over 30 minutes from The Motor Inn to Panther Junction in the middle of the park and almost an hour to the Castolon Visitors Center (but that takes you along the lovely Ross Maxwell Scenic Drive).

 Due to a mistake by the registration desk at Chisos Mountain Lodge, we ended up spending our first night at sister property Big Bend Resort & Adventures in Terlingua.
 “Resort” is a bit of a stretch, folks.
 The Motor Inn is extremely basic, though the location within Terlingua is fine.
 The price is almost as much as Chicos Mountain Lodge, and for the extra $20 I recommend staying in the park.

 Terlingua has a range of other accommodation options, ranging from Airbnbs to teepees to bubbles!
-Be sure to read listings closely though… When we explored Airbnbs in Terlingua, we found that some had only kitchenettes and others had only detached bathhouses; those aren’t necessarily bad, just be sure you know what you’re signing up for!
+Be sure to read listings closely though… When we explored vacation rentals and Airbnbs in Terlingua, we found that some had only kitchenettes and others had only detached bathhouses; those aren’t necessarily bad, just be sure you know what you’re signing up for!
 Check out these unique places to stay in Terlingua: